jeffj13467/jeffj13467/README.md

 ### Hi there 👋
-My name is jeffrey Im currently learning how to code.😀 Beginner level
+My name is jeffrey Im currently learning how to code.
+Beginner level
 CS Major 🌟
 NCC